kinsleykajiva/Ripple-WebRTC-Server/README.md

 Ripple-WebRTC-Server is a Java-based WebRTC server built using the Quarkus framework.
 It provides support for video rooms and audio rooms.
 The server is still in development mode and aims to deliver a robust and efficient WebRTC experience.
 The primary goal is to use this app as an Native Image created by [ GraalVM tools](https://github.com/graalvm)

 Check the branch before cloning this .
-This app is developed based on two web-based frameworks : Helidon and Quarkus
+This app is developed based on two web-based frameworks : [Helidon](https://helidon.io/) and [Quarkus](https://quarkus.io/)

 The goal of the project is to provide a new alternative  to WebRTC severs powered by java .Application will be easy to set up  and run .
 Will provide client SDKs to use .

-We aim to keep the memory foot print down and Image size to a very small app still giving you the best performance to scale .
+We aim to keep the memory footprint down and Image size to a very small app still giving you the best performance to scale .

 Deployment and configuration should take less than 30 mins to get you going.